More from year 1994

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

-McCartney shared stories from their earliest attempts at writing songs together, teaching Lennon guitar chords and visiting Lennon’s “Mum’s house.”
+He shared stories from their first meeting at Woolton in 1957, their earliest attempts at writing songs together, teaching John some guitar chords.
 He talked of their hotel visits with Little Richard and Gene Vincent, and spending time with Elvis Presley.
 He recalled Lennon’s advice for handling the vocals on the Beatles’ “Kansas City” and the “sneaky little look” they shared during the writing of “A Day In The Life.”
-McCartney discussed meeting “this girl called Yoko Ono” – who later accepted Lennon’s Hall of Fame Award on behalf of her late husband.
-The heartfelt letter moved many to tears.
+Paul then discussed meeting “this girl called Yoko”.

 I remember when we first met, at Woolton, at the village fête.
 It was a beautiful summer day and I walked in there and I saw you on the stage.
 And you were singing Come Go With Me by the Dell Vikings, But you didn’t know the words so you made them up.
 “Come go with me to the penitentiary.”
 It’s not in the lyrics.